mirek-resq/kobalt2-atom/README.md

 Theme is a fork of Cobalt2-Atom theme from wesbos!
 I changed some colors and removed unnecessary hardly-visible backgrounds.

-An Atom syntax theme based on our old blue friend cobalt.
+An Atom syntax theme based on blue cobalt theme.
 A refined colour scheme that is easy on the eyes.

 Pairs well with built-in One Dark UI Theme.